sentinel-hub/custom-scripts/sentinel-2/barren_soil/README.md

 It was found in this article, page 3:

 - _A Modified Bare Soil Index to Identify Bare Land Features during Agricultural Fallow-Period in Southeast Asia Using Landsat 8_.
 Can Trong Nguyen, Amnat Chidthaisong, Phan Kieu Diem, Lian-Zhi Huo.
 Land 2021, 10, 231.
+Page 3.
 URL: https://www.mdpi.com/2073-445X/10/3/231/pdf